 My biggest achievement is probably being asked to be mentored by our former CEO, Matt Davies.
 The company conducted a search for colleagues across the business who had the potential to lead at a higher level in the future with the right exposure and after some tough interviews and assessments, myself and a colleague (also a good friend), who now works in the same department as me, were chosen.
 I spent six months working in different parts of the business, spending time with Matt and learning all about what happens outside of shops to make a retailer work.
 It was mind blowing and I knew I made the right decision.
 When Matt left, six months into the mentoring, I had made that much of an impression in the departments I spent time in that I was snapped up to work in Retail Support right away!

 The colleagues I know who have been successful in Halfords are those who have ambition to do good in the business and have a drive to make things happen, but conduct themselves and their interactions in the right way.
 Halfords provides a platform to conduct change and improve the experience for customers and colleagues - you just have to be brave and aware enough to carry it out professionally.

-For anyone applying for Halfords I would recommend they do their research on the business; it’s such a unique business model you really need to embrace what we are all about to truly appreciate what you’re applying for.
+For anyone applying for Halfords I would recommend they do their research on the business; it’s a unique business model and you really need to embrace what we are all about to truly appreciate what you’re applying for.
 Halfords recruits on attitude, behaviours and willingness to learn so I would say even if you don’t believe that you have the skillset, we are more interested in whether we can help you get there as opposed to if you already have it.
 If you fit in with the Halfords family, we will help you do the rest.